North Bay Fire victims billed for services they stopped getting

 RELATED: The evacuation of Oakmont Senior Living in Santa Rosa

-"We are very thankful for channel 7 going to bat for us," said Edith Routh, Ray's Wife.
+"We are very thankful for channel 7 going to bat for us," said Edith Rouse, Roy's Wife.

 "I think 7 On Your Side is wonderful," said Janice.